FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: Abstract

 \section{Abstract}

-Strength training carries risk of injury when exercises are performed without supervision.
+Strength training carries inherent safety risks when exercises are performed without supervision.
 While haptics research has advanced, there remains a gap in how to integrate on-body feedback into intelligent wearables.
 Developing such a design space requires experiencing feedback in context, yet obtaining functional systems is costly.
-By addressing these challenges, we introduce FlexGuard, a design space for on-body feedback to support injury prevention in strength training.
+By addressing these challenges, we introduce FlexGuard, a design space for on-body feedback that scaffolds safety during strength training.
 The design space was derived from nine co-design workshops, where novice trainees and expert trainers DIY’d low-fidelity on-body feedback systems, tried them immediately, and surfaced needs and challenges encountered in real exercising contexts.
-We then evaluated the space through speed dating, using storyboards to cover the design dimensions.
-We followed up with workshops to further validate selected dimensions in practice through a proof-of-concept wearable system prototype.
+We then evaluated the design space through speed dating, using storyboards to cover the design dimensions.
+We followed up with workshops to further validate selected dimensions in practice through a proof-of-concept wearable system prototype, examining how on-body feedback scaffolds safety during exercise.
 Our findings extend the design space for sports and fitness wearables in the context of strength training.

 \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods}